Become part of the most popular trading market by opening a trading account with AvaTrade today!

 Forex Trading Basic Terms

 A bull market is on the rise, and a bear market is usually decreasing.
 Experienced traders will decide their strategy depending on the market trends, and will make sure to follow all relevant events so that they can speculate on the market’s movement correctly and hopefully and gain some profit.
 However, losses are the other side of the coin, which is why traders must never invest more than they can afford to lose.

 Traditionally, a trader would call his broker up and instruct him on the actions he would like to be taken.
-Today, however the trades are done directly by the client on a software, called a trading platform.
+Today, however the trades are conducted directly by the client on the software, called the trading platform.
 Many of the platforms are available for computer desktop, over internet browser and through mobile or tablet.
-As a trader, you should develop your own trading strategy, and he should find the platform that will enable him to perform it in the best way possible, i.e. that he will feel most comfortable in.
+As a trader, you should develop your own trading strategy, and hopefully find the platform that will enable you to perform it in the best way possible, i.e. that you will feel most comfortable using.

-Join the 5 Trillion Dollar a day market by opening an account with AvaTrade today!
+Join the $5 trillion a day market by opening an account with AvaTrade today!

 What affects the Forex Market?